 What do look for in a sous vide or steamer

-Like with other products here, size matters.
+Like with other products on this list, size matters.
 If you’re making a couple pieces of fish for two, a smaller sous vide machine might suffice.
 But if you plan on cooking an entire roast or chicken for gatherings, and have the room to accommodate one, get a bigger appliance.
-Also look for a model that has a wide temperature range so you can cook a diverse selection of foods, and one that is easy to clean to help save you time.
+Also look for a model that has a wide temperature range to cook a diverse selection of foods, and one that is easy to clean to help save you time.

-I’ve been a weekly user of this Canadian invention since I purchased one last November.
+I’ve been a weekly user of the Instant Pot since I purchased one a few years ago, and that device and other multicookers and steamers like it are ideal for helping you improve your healthy eating habits.
 Its biggest advantage is being able to cook foods in a fraction of the time you might need to cook them using other methods.
 But it can also help you make healthy dinners quickly and easily.

 Throw in a whole seasoned chicken, potatoes, and vegetables and have it cooked and ready to eat in under an hour.
 While it can work as a slow cooker as well, time-strapped families and individuals can make traditionally slow-cooked meals, like pulled pork, in less time by using high pressure.